Political Systems and European Integration

 Lehrstuhl für Politische Systeme und Europäische Integration

 DFG-Project "Resource Mobilization in International Public Administrations" as part of the DFG-Research-Unit 'International Public Administration'

-Ronny Patz is a post-doctoral research fellow at the Chair in Political Systems and European Integration at the Department of Political Science (Geschwister-Scholl-Institute) at the University of Munich.
-In his research at LMU Munich, which is part of the multi-project DFG Research Unit "International Public Administration", Ronny has focused on budgeting in international organisations, in particular in the United Nations system.
-A Global Policy special issue on "Resourcing International Organizations" co-edited by Klaus H. Goetz and Ronny Patz was published in 2017; a book on UN system budgeting is in production with Oxford University Press.
+Ronny Patz is a senior post-doctoral research fellow at the Chair in Political Systems and European Integration at the Department of Political Science (Geschwister-Scholl-Institute) at the University of Munich.
+In his research at LMU Munich – which is part of the multi-project DFG Research Unit "International Public Administration" – Ronny has focused on budgeting in international organisations, in particular in the United Nations system.
+A Global Policy special issue on "Resourcing International Organizations" co-edited by Klaus H. Goetz and Ronny Patz was published in 2017, with articles from the issue being among the most highly cited in the journal in 2017-18.
+The monograph “Managing Money and Discord in the UN” was published with Oxford University Press in Spring 2019.

 Before joining LMU in June 2014, Ronny worked at the EU Office of Transparency International in Brussels (since 2012) on the transparency, integrity and accountability of EU institutions closely following the 2014 EU elections.
 He was the co-author of the TI study on "The European Union Integrity System" (2014).